7maylord/colorstark/README.md

 - **Wallet Issues**: Ensure Argent X or Braavos is installed and set to the correct network.
 Check `window.starknet` in the browser console.
 - **Devnet Issues**: Ensure `starknet-devnet` is running (v0.2.4).
 Use Docker if local setup fails.
+- **Node/Scarb Issues**: Ensure you have the correct Node.js version and Scarb installed.
+If you encounter issues, check the official documentation for each tool.

 ## Features for Contributors